PatriciaCaa/Origin_Duplication_and_diversification_of_Opsins_in_Vertebrates/README.md

     This approach allowed us to speculate about cell-type-specific expression patterns and examine how opsins function in various environmental contexts.

-Key findings include:
+🌟 Key Findings

-    Significant gene duplications in certain opsin families.
+    Significant gene duplications in specific opsin subfamilies.

-    Identification of conserved opsins that are expressed across a broad range of vertebrates.
+    Identification of conserved opsins expressed across a wide range of vertebrates.

-This project provides a detailed exploration of opsin evolution, offering valuable insights into the molecular mechanisms that drive visual diversity in vertebrates.
-Our findings contribute to a better understanding of the genetic basis for light perception and adaptation, with potential applications in vision science and evolutionary biology.

----

-## Tools

-The analysis was performed on a Linux laptop (intel Core i7, Linux Mint 21.1 “Vera” operating system, based on Ubuntu Linux 22.04, with bash (Bourne again shell) as the default shell), and we used the ALICE High-Performance Computing facility at the University of Leicester.
+    Insights into functional divergence and cell-type-specific roles of opsins in the vertebrate retina.

+These results enhance our understanding of visual system evolution and highlight the genomic and transcriptomic complexity underlying light detection mechanisms.

 ---